Speed differences between a map and a loop in Julia

 loop.
 So in converting the code to Julia I was replacing the lapply

-.
+functions to map.
 Then I would benchmark the Julia function compared

 to the R function and I was seeing a performance benefit but nothing